ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 To become a proficient OCaml developer, make sure to master them.

-Next tutorial: [“Your First OCaml Project."](link-to-doc) In this tutorial, OCaml was used interactively, and it shows how to write OCaml files, how to compile them, and how to kickstart a project.
+Next tutorial: [How to Write an OCaml Project](/docs/how-to-write-an-ocaml-project).
+In this tutorial, OCaml was used interactively, and it shows how to write OCaml files, how to compile them, and how to kickstart a project.